 Reduce the risk of skin cancer

 Skin cancer is preventable.
-Protection from the sun and early detection are your best defences from developing skin cancer.
+Using the five sun protective behaviours consistently when you are outdoors is your best defence from developing skin cancer.

 Five ways to reduce your risk